0xPARC/0xparc-intro-book/src/copy-constraints.typ

   #h(1em) "and" #h(1em)
   b_2 = c_1. $
-Before we show how to check this, we provide a solution to a "simpler" problem called "permutation-check".
+Before we show how to check this, we provide a solution to a "simpler" problem called "permutation check".
 Then we explain how to deal with the full copy check.

-== Easier case: permutation-check
+== Easier case: permutation check

 #problem[
 Suppose we have polynomials $P, Q in FF_q [X]$